How to use route diagnostics

 - is a hard late segment landing on top of already-high accumulated fatigue?

-Step 9: Use Fatigue impact vs distance to find where the route may feel hardest
+Step 9: Use Fatigue impact vs distance to find where the route load peaks

 Use it to ask: